|

 a fragmented response to a complex problem that requires coordinated efforts

+and strong leadership from within government.”
 A common understanding of prevention and early intervention programmes will help a concerted drive and assist in integrating these into services for children and families such as schools, early childhood development programmes, and health care services.
 Joan van Niekerk from Childline South Africa says the Department of Health especially can play a key role in prevention by helping to identify caregivers and children at risk and referring them to social services.
 But, she says, “the role of the health sector in strengthening violence in prevention interventions is neglected both in policy and practice”.
 Sadan points out that violence is a learnt behaviour, which can be undone: “Due to the normalisation of violence in South Africa’s past, there is now a widespread tolerance of it.
 So we need to work very hard to break this cycle.
 This requires an attitude that preventing violence is everyone’s business: government, civil society, religious and traditional leaders, communities, caregivers, children, the media… all have a positive role to play in saying no to violence against children.” |

 Wednesday, November 19, 2014